 - Bringing the team together in times of conflict

-- Motivating the team towards individual and collective success
+- Motivating the team toward individual and collective success

 - Delegating tasks efficiently